What Is the Railroad Retirement System?

 Railroad workers don't participate in the Social Security system.
 Instead, they pay higher taxes than most employees who pay into Social Security.
 Under the Railroad Retirement Act, those taxes are funneled to the Railroad Retirement system and used to fund basic retirement benefits for railroad workers and an investment trust that generates returns for the pension fund.

-The Railroad Retirement system, while separate from and parallel to the Social Security Administration, is overseen by the administration and the Railroad Retirement Board.
+Today, the system is separate from and parallel to the Social Security Administration and is overseen by the administration and the Railroad Retirement Board.
 The Social Security Administration collects taxes to fund the program, while the Railroad Retirement Board is tasked with distributing benefits to eligible railroad industry employees and their family members to provide income assurance during retirement.
 These two governing bodies cooperate in determining an individual's benefits.
 A third body, the National Railroad Retirement Investment Trust, invests excess funds and uses the returns to pay for additional retirement pensions.

 The Railroad Retirement system offers two tiers of payment: Tier 1 represents basic retirement payments, while Tier 2 awards additional sums to retirees based on their length of service.